The civil parish of Ashburnham and Penhurst is located in the beautiful countryside of East Sussex and includes the villages of Ashburnham

 of the congregation to attend.

 We offer Sunday School for the 4 – 11 year olds and Sunday Club for the 11 – 16 year olds during all Sunday morning services other than the All Age service.
 Children join their parents in church at the end of the service for communion.
 We have an experienced and committed Youth and Children's Co-ordinator together with a Safeguarding Co-ordinator and Deputies and there is a team of Youth and Children's Workers from within the congregation who run the Sunday groups on a rota system.

 St Peter's is especially keen to encourage fellowship between the congregation and the village and wider community.

 The church funds and resources the publication of a monthly Parish Magazine circulated to all households in the village giving details of all events, activities and groups.
 The incumbent writes a letter to parishioners for each publication.
 A copy of a parish magazine accompanies this profile.

 Over the last three years St. Peter’s Men’s Breakfast group has been meeting four times a year.
 The group attracts over 40 men who share fellowship over a ‘Full-English’ breakfast at Ashburnham Place followed by a Christian speaker.
 Members of the church also participate in all the groups and clubs that take place in the village.
 A Play Café supported by the church runs weekly during term time for parents and toddlers.

+afterwards.
 The Christmas candlelit Carol Service and Christmas Eve Nativity Christingle Service have

 also proved popular with local residents.